Fire Prevention and Emergency Action Plans: Are you ready to handle emergencies?

 Several OSHA regulations require facilities with certain types of hazardous chemicals and/or hazardous processes to have written fire prevention plans that identify fire hazards and outline safe procedures for storing and handling them.
 When required, these plans must also list the names or job titles of the person(s) responsible for controlling fuel source hazards, as well as who will maintain equipment to prevent ignition sources and fires [29 CFR 1910.39].

 Fires are just one type of emergency that facilities must be prepared to handle.
 Emergency action plans address workplace emergencies and detail the processes and procedures (actions) that will be taken to safely evacuate facilities and account for employees, visitors and contractors.
-In addition to establishing emergency escape routes, plans must also list procedures for employees who will shut down equipment before evacuating the facility, or perform other functions such as medical or rescue operations.
+In addition to establishing emergency escape routes, emergency action. plans must also list procedures for employees who will shut down equipment before evacuating the facility, or perform other functions such as medical or rescue operations.

-Because a variety of alarms may be used in a facility to indicate different types of emergencies, plans need to outline how employees will be trained to recognize different alarms, as well as the method for reporting emergencies.
+Because a variety of alarms may be used in a facility to indicate different types of emergencies, emergency action plans need to outline how employees will be trained to recognize different alarms, as well as the method for reporting emergencies.
 For example: should an employee pull an alarm, alert a supervisor, dial an in-house emergency number or call 9-1-1?

 Accountability for all employees is a key provision in Emergency Action Plans that is sometimes overlooked, is often under-planned for and is rarely drilled.
 First responders are taught that life safety is their first priority.
 If employees cannot be accounted for after an evacuation, time will be spent searching for anyone who is missing.
 This puts responders at risk and can delay other response actions.
 Establishing clear plans for accountability and detailing the names or job titles of the people who will be responsible for these activities promotes safety for both employees and responders.